SolarysGroup/solarys-fraud-detection-demo/README.md

 ## Contact

-Engineered by [the Solarys Group](https://solarys.ai) - AI automation for healthcare and government.
+Engineered by [the Solarys Group](https://solarys.ai) - AI automation and data processing.